 It is unlikely you are as autonomous as you think you are.

 Monkey see monkey do.
 We all remember infancy, watching in wonder at the television screen (a third-party salesperson) as it attempts to communicate the benefits of a toy you don’t need.
 Nevertheless, you persuade your parents to acquire it anyway.
-This coercion lingers in adulthood, only, the third party is your smartphone; the toy is a trend or a holiday or a camera, a skill, but only because your peers are doing the same and you too wish to be adored for the same reason.
+This coercion lingers in adulthood, only, the third party is your smartphone; the toy is a trend, a holiday, a camera or a skill, but only because your peers are doing the same and you too wish to be adored for the same reason.

 An age-old anecdote referring to pawns in a game of chess is a widely used euphemism comparing the lives of people in a system of governance.
 This allegory is rather unfair to its figurines, considering pieces on the board have an intended motivation with predetermined skills, purpose and one overall understanding – to win.

 The internet is a ghastly grotesque of digitised communion that has damaged our connective emotional tissue in a matter of years, and by that, I mean a few, not several.
 Where would we be if not for the internet?
-It is of course not without its benefits.
-Expansion of rights, the mobilisation of unions, protests and the circulation of once suppressed information.
+It is of course not without its benefits such as the expansion of rights, the mobilisation of unions, protests and the circulation of once suppressed information.

 We are constantly telling ourselves this allegiance is of great value, with little protection in place to prevent bias of the aforementioned.
 The web has shortened attention spans, debased memory and demolished creativity.
 We have convinced ourselves of the latter through irrationalities, though in reality, society is copying everyone else, and not in the Austin Kleon sense.

 A robot operates through a string of commands executed only when the origin of those commands has approved its delivery.
-A robot also replicates the behaviour of other lifeforms, in the human sense, an android.
+A robot also replicates the behaviour of other lifeforms, in the human sense – an android.
 So who is giving you the commands?
 Are you really in control?
 Our lack of autonomy over which identity we should absorb is the most damaging of complexes shared throughout the internet/social media’s service users, quashing intelligent sovereign control of one’s own thoughts is another symptom of its software programming.

 So this I must ask – if I discovered you are a robot, would you wish me to tell you?